Using the Starter Scaffold

 });

 One application, two channels, one orchestrator.
-The orchestrator remains channelId-blind: it sees an inboundMessage and emits parts, with no idea whether the reply is going to a chat panel or to an inbox.
+The orchestrator is channel-blind by construction — it sees a channel-blind { sessionId, turnId, inboundMessage } payload and emits parts, with no idea whether the reply is going to a chat panel, an inbox, both, or anywhere else.

 Extending the scaffold